mhammerc/ushare-desktop/README.md

 ### Downloads

 Currently, only the Windows version is stable and available to downloads.
 If you want to use Uplimg on MAC or Linux, you can try to build it.
-You'll need the latest version of Qt  SFML.
-All commits pushed to master branch are stable and working so no error can be happening.
+You'll need the latest version of Qt and SFML.
+All commits pushed to master branch are stable and working so no error can occur.

 [Access to the website](http://uplmg.com)